karthikyashwanth/project6-devsecops/README.md

 - Under pipeline section, Choose Pipeline script from SCM
 - Choose git as SCM and provide repo details
 - Save
+- Create webhook in Github >> Webhook URL is jenkinsURL/github-webhook

 Create secret of dockerHub